junxit/us-congress-bills-114/metadata.md

 - 2015-02-10 — Mr. Katko moved to suspend the rules and pass the bill.
 - 2015-02-10 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 411 - 1 (Roll no. 70). (text: CR H894-895)
 - 2015-02-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 411 - 1 (Roll no. 70).(text: CR H894-895)
+- 2015-02-11 — Received in the Senate.
+- 2015-02-12 — Read twice and referred to the Committee on Commerce, Science, and Transportation.